t-ho/sendgrid-template-helper/README.md

 # sendgrid-template-helper

 The Sendgrid wrapper helps to send an email with a dynamic template stored on disk.
-First, it tries to create a dynamic template on the Sendgrid server via [Sendgrid API v3](https://sendgrid.com/docs/API_Reference/api_v3.html), then caches the template ID locally for later uses.
+It tries to create a dynamic template on the Sendgrid server via [Sendgrid API v3](https://sendgrid.com/docs/API_Reference/api_v3.html), then caches the template ID locally for later uses.

 ## Installation